Modalities/ml_filter/documentation/data_format.md

 The output of this pipeline is equivalent to the prompt-based pipeline.

-## Sampling raw data
+## 4. Sampling raw data
 Sampling of raw data (the creation of a CC subset) is required for the prompt-based pipeline and for LLM training.
 The prompt-based pipeline samples from the CC corpus in a language-stratified fashion, leading to a language-balanced dataset.
-For other usecases we also support random sampling, where the probability of a document being selected is 1/(total number of documents).
+For other use cases we also support random sampling, where the probability of a document being selected is 1/(total number of documents).

 To make the sampling process more efficient, we create a sampling index for each raw JSONL file, as described in the [Modalities documentation](https://github.com/Modalities/modalities?tab=readme-ov-file#raw-training-dataset-indexation).
 The resulting folder structure is shown below.